AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

     Retrieve the packed size (in bytes) of all channels of one sample.

+.. py:method:: DeepData.same_channeltypes (other)

+    Returns `True` if this DeepData has the same channel types as `other`.

 .. py:method:: DeepData.set_samples (pixel, nsamples)

     Set the number of samples for a given pixel (specified by integer